 Rustoleum products are about as common as Minwax, but the Varathane is more of a specialty product, so it’s available in hardware stores.
 It is offered as a one-step product, or separately as a finish and stain.
 Boasting “Aluminum Oxide Nano Technology”, Varathane is said to be incredibly scuff, scratch, and stain resistant.
 The only potential downfall is that they recommend a minimum of 3 or 4 coats.
 So if time is on your side, and you want to best protect your floors, Varathane Premium Finish is what you want.

-There are hundreds of floor stain options.
+There are hundreds of stains for hardwood floors.
 Between colors, doing one-step, or separate stain and finish, the choices can be mind-boggling.
-It is important to discuss your needs with your contractor in order to get the best type of stain for your floors.
+It is important to discuss your needs with your contractor in order to get the best type of stain for your hardwood floors.
 That way you can reclaim your upscale appearance, impress your customers, and be satisfied with your floors again.
 We do handle floor staining, so if it’s something you’re thinking about, please give us a call!